Alexandria Wrongful Death Attorneys

 Though these times may seem hopeless, it is important to know that you may have legal options.
 By contacting the experienced Alexandria wrongful death attorneys at Arnold & Itkin, you will be taking the first step to getting the help that you deserve.
 We know how difficult this time is—call us to find out how we can help you.

-If you have lost a loved one due to the negligent actions of another, call our Alexandria wrongful death attorneys at (225) 412-6348.
-Our legal team is ready to listen to your story and provide you with a consultation at no cost.
+If you have lost a loved one due to the negligence of another party, call our Alexandria wrongful death attorneys at (888) 493-1629.
+Our legal team is ready to listen to what happened and help you decide what to do next.

 When to File a Wrongful Death Claim